Corteo: Set and technical information

 During its big top tour, Cirque du Soleil divided the Grand Chapiteau in two by creating a stage that spanned the diameter of the tent, thus allowing the audience to face one another as well as giving a performer's perspective to them.
 Built into the 104 ft long stage were two turntables with a diameter of 41 ft.
 Corteos set had a special overhead transport mechanism, dubbed the "Patience", which had two rails fitted with four platform-like carts each.
 Each cart had a lifting capacity of 1000 lb and a top speed of 4 ft/s.
 At its highest point, it was 41 ft above the stage.

 The curtains utilized in Corteo were painted in watercolors and were inspired by a painting from 1885 by Adolphe Willette.
 The Roll Drop curtains were about 58 ft in width and 40 ft in height.
 The inner curtains were constructed in Canada and sent to France to be painted.
 Each of the four inner curtains took nearly two weeks to be individually painted.

 The design on the center stage was a labyrinth which exactly matches the proportions and size of the one on the floor of Chartres Cathedral.

 Cast

-The principal characters of Corteo were clowns, as is fitting for a clown's funeral, but 62 artists comprised the full troupe.
+The principal characters of Corteo are clowns, with 62 artists in the full troupe.